-The masked file is used as transparent layer as top layer, in the video editing project.
+The masked file is used in the video editing project as a transparent layer as top layer.
 It acts as a mask for positioning your video content to the different parts of your 3D model.
 When you are finished positioning the map and editing your video texture, export the video file.
-For best results use uncompressed AVI or MOV formats.
-These Video Formats create large files but play at optimal performance, since there is little to no decoding required.
+For best results, use uncompressed AVI or MOV formats.
+These video formats create large files but play at optimal performance, since there is little or no decoding required.

 Step 3: Edit the video

-In After Effects, we now need to edit our video to fit & rely on, the transparent texture we exported from Photoshop
+In After Effects, we will edit the video to fit and rely on the transparent texture we exported from Photoshop.

-This is done by importing the PNG/TIEF file & after that, adding the videos below it, in this we will have perfect correlation between the video and the UV texture map.
+This is done by importing the PNG/TIEF file, and then adding the videos below it.
+In this way, we will have a perfect correlation between the video and the UV texture map.